Fire Safety Policies

 To see the number of regular mandatory supervised fire drills, find the attached 2013 Clemson University Fire Protection Matrix for On-Campus Housing Facilities.

-Clemson University has several policies or rules on portable electrical appliances, smoking and open flames (such as candles), procedures for evacuation and policies regarding fire safety education and training programs that are provided to students, faculty and staff.
+Clemson University has several policies or rules on portable electrical appliances, smoking and open flames (such as candles), procedures for evacuation and policies regarding fire safety education and training programs that are provided to students, faculty and staff through the Tiger Training system.

 Residence Halls — The ability to cook and prepare food in residence halls is very limited.
 Residents may prepare food in the hall kitchen areas.